Vue SDK (beta)

 useFeature()

 Returns the state of a given feature for the current context.
-The composable provides type-safe access to feature flags and their configurations.
+The composable provides access to feature flags and their configurations.

 <script setup lang="ts">